Student Application Form

 Each session generally begins with an overview of what will be covered in that session.
 Your course trainer will provide a demonstration of the skill and techniques that are to be covered in that session.
 Students are then required to engage in a practical exercise so that they can master the techniques demonstrated.
 In addition to the practical demonstration of makeup techniques, students must also complete some written work including handouts; test and short answer projects and participate in class discussions.

 Course trainers are always available to provide students with assistance and guidance.
 Class sizes are monitored to ensure that each student receives the level of tuition guidance that they require in order to properly participate and learn.

 Industry Short Course in Multi Media and Fashion Makeup (CMF001)

 Refer to our course brochure or website for course topics.
-Successful completion of this course leads to a Certificate of Completion, plus Statements of Attainment for all Diploma of Screen and Media units of competency successfully completed.
-The course consists of 2 days of contact plus written project work for 8 weeks.
+Successful completion of this course leads to a Certificate of Completion.
+The course consists of 1 day of contact plus written work for 12 weeks.

 Diploma of Screen & Media (CUA51015)

 Refer to our course brochure or website for course topics.
 Successful completion of this course leads a Diploma of Screen and Media (Specialist Makeup Services) CUA51015.
-The course consists of 3 contact days per week plus out of class work experience and written project work for approximately 52 weeks.
+The course consists of 3 contact days per week, 150 hours out of class work experience and written project work for approximately 52 weeks.